paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsec. (a)(3), was in the original “this Act”, meaning Pub.
 L. 94–265, Apr.
 13, 1976, 90 Stat.
-331, as amended, known as the Magnuson-Stevens Fishery Conservation and Management Act, which is classified principally to this chapter.
+331, known as the Magnuson-Stevens Fishery Conservation and Management Act, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-038-fishery-conservation-and-management.md#section-1801) and Tables.

 The Food, Agriculture, Conservation, and Trade Act of 1990, referred to in subsec. (b), is Pub.
 L. 101–624, Nov.
 28, 1990, 104 Stat.
-3359, as amended.
+3359.
 For complete classification of this Act to the Code, see Short Title of 1990 Amendment note set out under [section 1421 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1421&num=0&edition=prelim), Agriculture, and Tables.

 #### Amendments
 1996—Subsec. (a)(4).
 Pub.
 L. 104–297 substituted “1999” for “1997”.